Pneumonitis

 What you can do

-• Detailed descriptions of your symptoms, including when they began and if anything seems to make them worse or better
+• Your symptoms, including when they began and if anything seems to make them worse or better.

-• Information about medical problems you've had and their treatments
+• Medical problems you've had and their treatments.

-• All the medications and dietary supplements you take or have taken in the last few years?
+• All medicines, vitamins, herbs and supplements you take or have taken in the last few years.
+Include the doses.

 What to expect from your doctor